 4. These accreditation requirements are intended to preserve the integrity of the DXCC program and to ensure that the program does not encourage amateurs to "bend the rules" in their enthusiasm, possibly jeopardizing the future development of Amateur Radio.
 Every effort will be made to apply these criteria uniformly and to make a determination consistent with these objectives.

-QSL cards for new DXCC awards and endorsements may be checked by a DXCC Card Checker.
+QSL cards for new DXCC awards and endorsements may be checked by an approved DXCC Card Checker.
 This program applies to any DXCC award for an individual or station.
 Awards available can be found in Section I: Basic Rules, Rule 1.

 1) Entities Eligible for Field Checking:

 a) Cards for all current and deleted entities dating back to November 15, 1945 can be checked by all card checkers.
 Card checkers who do not currently hold an active 160 Meter DXCC agree to have their work reviewed by ARRL.